tarunsinghofficial/HacktoberFest/sudoku-java-desktop-application/README.md

 Explore the Sudoku folder to read the source code and download the Sudoku zip file to use the application.<br>
 The application GUI is built with AWT/SWING.

-### How to Use

-Follow instructions in the Release section description.